mitrofanov-m/cookiecutter-simple-data-science/{{ cookiecutter.repo_name }}/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`.
 │
-├── setup.py           <- makes project pip installable (pip install -e .) so your code can be │                         imported.
+├── setup.py           <- makes project pip installable (pip install -e .) so src can be │                         imported.
 │
 ├── data